jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 >I know it's fun to play around with Core Image filters (and you've only seen some of them!), but we have a project to finish so I want to introduce you to a new function: `UIImageWriteToSavedPhotosAlbum()`.
 This method does exactly what its name says: give it a `UIImage` and it will write the image to the photo album.
 >
->This method takes four parameters: the image to write, who to tell when writing has finished, what method to call, and any context.
-The context is just like the context value you can use with KVO, as seen in project 4, and again we're not going to use it here.
-The first two parameters are quite simple: we know what image we want to save (the processed one in the image view), and we also know that we want `self` (the current view controller) to be notified when writing has finished.
+>This method takes four parameters:
+>* the image to write,
+>* who to tell when writing has finished,
+>* what method to call,
+>* and any context.
 >
+>The context is just like the context value you can use with KVO, as seen in project 4, and again we're not going to use it here.
+>
+>The first two parameters are quite simple: we know what image we want to save (the processed one in the image view), and we also know that we want `self` (the current view controller) to be notified when writing has finished.
+>
->The third parameter can be provided in two ways: vague and clean, or specific and ugly.
-It needs to be a selector that lists the method in our view controller that will be called, and it's specified using `#selector`.
+>The third parameter can be provided in two ways: **vague and clean**, or **specific and ugly**.
+>* It needs to be a selector that lists the method in our view controller that will be called, and it's specified using `#selector`.
 The method it will call will look like this:

 ```swift
 func image(_ image: UIImage, didFinishSavingWithError error: Error?, contextInfo: UnsafeRawPointer) {
 }
 ```

 >Previously we've had very simple selectors, like `#selector(shareTapped)`.
-And we can use that approach here – Swift allows us to be really vague about the selector we intend to call, and this works just fine:
+And we can use that approach here – _Swift allows us to be really vague about the selector we intend to call_, and this works just fine:

 ```swift
 #selector(image)
 ```

->Yes, that approach is nice and easy to read, but it's also very vague: it doesn't say what is actually going to happen.
-The alternative is to be very specific about the method we want called, so you can write this:
+>Yes, that approach is nice and easy to read, but it's also very vague: it doesn't say what is actually going to happen. **The alternative** is to be very specific about the method we want called, so you can write this:

 ```swift
 #selector(image(_:didFinishSavingWithError:contextInfo:))